-- 2. A total of 90 semester hours of graduate study are required for successful completion of the PhD. - 3.
-Successful completion of extended fieldwork with regular reports back to the Dissertation Committee.
-All students must successfully complete the specific requirements for candidacy before being authorized to undertake sustained fieldwork for the PhD. - 4.
-Public presentation of student's research findings in the form of a "mock" job talk in the department colloquium series; scheduling of the talk will be initiated by the student in coordination with the Colloquium Series Committee faculty members.
-The talk will be formally presented over the duration of approximately 40 minutes to be followed by formal questions and answers. - 5.
-Successful completion of the dissertation in accordance with the expectations of the Dissertation Committee.
+2. Ninety Semester Hours of graduate coursework.

+3. Successful Completion of Extended Fieldwork, including regular reports back to the Dissertation Committee.
+Students cannot undertake sustained fieldwork for the PhD until they have completed all candidacy requirements.

+4. A Public Presentation of the student's research findings in the form of a mock job talk in the department colloquium series; scheduling of the talk will be initiated by the student in coordination with the Colloquium Series Committee faculty members.
+The talk will be formally presented over the duration of approximately 40 minutes to be followed by questions and answers.

+5. Successful Completion of the Dissertation in accordance with the expectations of the Dissertation Committee.
 When writing the dissertation, students are to be enrolled in ANTH 800 under the DGS's name to ensure that they will obtain 90 units of graduate course credit required for the PhD.
-See Appendix A on Dissertation Guidelines. - 6.
-A public oral defense of the dissertation material with all faculty Dissertation Committee members present.
+See Appendix A on Dissertation Guidelines.

+6. A Public Oral Defense of the dissertation material with all faculty Dissertation Committee members present.
+Invited outside observers may also attend, as can students and faculty in the department.

 II.
-BENEFITS AND PRIVILEGES
+OPPORTUNITIES AND EXPECTATIONS

-- I. Upon entering the graduate program, each student will be paired with one sociocultural faculty member to serve as an initial advisor. - 2.
-Each student will be provided with space in an office; students leaving for the field or who will otherwise be away from campus (officially categorized as "away students") should vacate their offices before they depart and must let the Department Administrator know how long they intend to be away. - 3.
-Students may use our copying and scanning services free of charge, being mindful about excessive use. - 4.
-Students may check out books from the Anthropology Library; please register books removed from the library on the check-out sheet posted near 570A.
+1. Upon entering the graduate program, each student will be paired with one sociocultural faculty member to serve as an initial advisor.
+This is an initial placement only and there is no expectation that the faculty will be on the candidacy committee or guide the student's research in a substantive way.

+2. Each student will be provided with space in an office, usually shared with another graduate student in the department.
+Students leaving for the field or who will otherwise be away from campus (officially categorized as "away students") should vacate their offices before they depart and must let the Department Administrator know how long they intend to be away so that office space can be reassigned.

+3. Students may use the copying and scanning services free of charge in the copy room, being mindful about excessive use or wastage.

+4. Students may check-out books from the Anthropology Library; please register books removed from the library on the check-out sheet managed by the Department Administrator.